iblockin/pool_web_api_doc/platform_en.md

 ## Platform

 A valid certificate (token) issued by the user center, valid for 2 hours.
 Please re-acquire after expiration.
-This authentication method only supports some advanced interfaces.
+This authentication method only supports some advanced API.
 For unsupported parts, please use the read token.

 ### Qualification
 This feature is only available to some users.
 Please contact customer service if you need to use it.

-### 获取证书 token
+### get token
 1. Prepare the client_id and client_secret provided by us.
 2. [post] https://account.blockin.com/oauth/v1/token parameter ```client_id，client_secret，grant_type，scopes```
 3. grant_type fixed value of ```client_credentials```
-4. The scopes currently have four subaccount-create, watcher-create, address-update, and cloud, corresponding to specific interface permissions.
+4. The scopes currently have four subaccount-create, watcher-create, address-update, and cloud, corresponding to specific API permissions.
 Separate into string submissions with spaces.

 Will get a similar return